cobilab/cryfa/README.md

 <b>Cryfa: a FASTA encryption and decryption tool.</b>
 Cryfa uses AES symmetric encryption, with very fast processing times.
 Cryfa can be applied to any fasta file (DNA sequences with headers).
+Cryfa compacts 3 DNA bases into 1 char, using a fixed block size packing.
+When compared with general encryption tools it allows to reduce the storage (~3x), without creating security problems such as those derived from CRIME attacks (https://en.wikipedia.org/wiki/CRIME).

 ## INSTALLATION